emil10001/AWS-NodeJS-AngularJS-Demos/README.md

 </pre>

 <h3>Generate signed URL pair</h3>

-        Note: the GET URL is public, since that's how we want it.
+The GET URL is public, since that's how we want it.
 We could have easily generated a signed GET URL, and kept the objects in the bucket private.

 <pre class="pre-scrollable">
 var generateUrlPair = function (socket) {